 Lisbon is a hilly, cobbly city and the streets are slippery when it rains (always a chance of it in November).
-Opt for smart, practical and comfortable footwear with a good grip – e.g. the Pikolino Rapport for men, and the Crocs Sienna for women.
+Opt for smart, practical and comfortable footwear with a good grip.

 Lisbon gets 300 days of sunshine a year, but unfortunately a fair chunk of those 65 wet days fall in November.
 And when it rains in Lisbon, it really rains.
-A packaway jacket like this one is ideal.
+A packaway jacket or an umbrella is a good idea.

 Notepad and pen